eskil4152/KotlinServer/README.md

 - [x] Make functioning API
 - [ ] Add 'New Person' API
 - [ ] Add 'Alter Person' API
+- [ ] Make tests for APIs

 - [ ] Move database to Azure

 - [ ] Add login with username and password
 - [ ] Add login with Google and/or Microsoft
+- [ ] Make tests for login

 - [ ] Add authentication when users log in
-- [ ] Add authorization for various API's
+- [ ] Add authorization for various APIs
+- [ ] Make tests for authentication and authorization

 - [ ] Host application on Azure

 - [ ] More functionality